gustaebel/pyk/README.md

    ```sh
    $ pyk --build
    ```
-3. You can now run `foo.py` on every client that can connect to the repository:
+3. You can now import `foo.py` on every client that can connect to the repository using the *pyk* pseudo package.
    ```sh
    $ python
    Python 3.13.5 (main, Jun 21 2025, 09:35:00) [GCC 15.1.1 20250425] on linux